desihub/desidocker/README.md

 ## Running the Docker image locally

-We recommend running the image locally if your DESI data is locally hosted.
+We only recommend running the image locally if your DESI data is locally hosted, or to try out the cloud streaming without paying for an EC2 cloud instance.
-There can be considerable lag when streaming the cloud-hosted S3 bucket to a local image.
+Unfortunately, there can be considerable lag when streaming the S3 bucket to a local image.

 ### Step 1.
 Installing Docker